MK316/S24/README.md

 This is fun.

-+ This is the first item.
++ My first python notebook.
 + This is the second item.